azarketa/Thermodynamics-theoretical-pills/source/Introduction.md

 ---

 (sec_purpose_of_studying_thermodynamics)=
-## The Purpose of Studying Thermodynamics
+## The purpose of studying thermodynamics

 To study thermodynamics is to learn how to **think in terms of energy** rather than mechanisms.
 It teaches us to step back from specific forces or materials and focus on the **balance**, **transformation**, and **degradation** of energy itself.